yandeu/arcade-physics/README.md

 ## Features

-TileMap and Group support has been removed.
+- Group support has been removed.
 Instead of Group, use an array.
+- The TileMap files are still there, but can't be used as of now.

 ## Demo (client-side)